OfficeDev/m365-msteams-northwind-app-samples/src/extend-with-capabilities/aad/TaskModule/README.md

 ## Features

-User use their own web page in a dialog to capture user input.
+User can open dialog form the tab application to capture notes on a particular order.

-The user input is sent back to the tab for further processing.
+On save, the form sends results back to the tab for further processing.

 ## Debug and test locally